 Make sure that the table the machine is placed on, is structurally sound.

-We recommend placing your Kniterate on an industrial workbench or table that can carry at least 500 kg / 1100 lbs and leaves at least 10 cm / 4 inches around the machine.
+We recommend placing your Kniterate on an industrial workbench or table that can carry at least 500 kg / 1100 lbs and leaves at least 10 cm / 4 inches around the footprint of the machine, which is 48cm x 135 cm.
 If the surface of your table is 20 cm / 8 inches deeper in the back (still allowing 10 cm / 4 inches in the front) you can place yarns on the back of the table.
 This way you can work with multiple fine yarns and ply them, without having to place them on the floor behind the machine.

 The table should not be able to sway.
 You can reinforce the table to reduce sway as much as possible, it is recommended to attach a board to the legs/frame on the back of the table.

 Although not ideal, you can use wheels, as long as they brake very well so they aren't affected by the momentum of the carriage.

 Best if the machine is on a table with a good grip, like a rubber surface, this will stop the machine from moving around the table with time.
 Otherwise, you may want to use the holes next to the feet of the machine to attach it to the table when the table has a slippery surface, or if you live in an earthquake zone for example.
 Place the machine on an even, level surface.

 3 How do I level the machine?